| BWCA

 They're amazing animals.
 John Tanner found that a man cannot kill an

+otter with his bare hands.
 After the final slog up the 160-rod portage to the staging

 area, I put the boat and packs aside and change into my hiking shoes.